apache/skywalking-rover/docs/en/setup/examples/deploy/linux/readme.md

 ### Active Feature

-Active which features need to be used, please follow the [Use case](../../../overview.md#use-cases).
+Active features need to use, please follow the [Use case](../../../overview.md#use-cases).

 ### Start Rover